Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

 The most common approach to sensitivity analysis for the ATE under condition~\eqref{eq:cornfield} is to use matched observations~\cite{Rosenbaum02, Rosenbaum10, rosenbaum2011new,rosenbaum2014weighted,fogarty2016sensitivity}.
-Unfortunately, exactly matched pairs rarely exist in practice, even for covariate vectors of moderate dimension; when considering continuous covariates, the probability of finding exactly matched pairs is zero. \citet{abadie2006large} show that under appropriate regularity conditions on the functions $\mu_z(x)$ and $e_1(x),$ estimators of $\tau$ using approximately matched pairs can have a bias of order $\Omega(n^{-1/d})$ for $d$-dimensional continuous covariates.
+Unfortunately, exactly matched pairs rarely exist in practice, even for covariate vectors of moderate dimension; when considering continuous covariates, the probability of finding exactly matched pairs is zero. \citet{abadie2006large} show that under appropriate regularity conditions on the functions $\mu_{z}(x)$ and $e_1(x)$ (defined in Eqs. \eqref{eq:true-mean-function} and \eqref{eq:prop-score}), estimators of $\tau$ using approximately matched pairs can have a bias of order $\Omega(n^{-1/d})$ for $d$-dimensional continuous covariates.
 For these data, the AIPW method is a more appropriate statistical analysis tool.
 The AIPW estimator and other semiparametric methods can provide $\sqrt{n}$-consistent estimates of the ATE without unmeasured confounding \cite{imbensreview, hahn98, scharfstein1999adjusting, chernozhukov2018double}.
-The semi-parametric approach for the lower bound on the ATE that we present in Section~\ref{sec:semiparametric} is $\sqrt{n}$-consistent under these regularity condition, making it a more appropriate sensitivity analysis than matching-based approaches in settings well suited for the AIPW estimate of the ATE.
+The semi-parametric approach for the lower bound on the ATE that we present in Section~\ref{sec:semiparametric} is $\sqrt{n}$-consistent under analogous regularity conditions.
+Therefore, when analyzing an observational study using the AIPW estimator, one should perform a sensitivity analysis using the semiparametric method we provide here.
+When finding good matched pairs is feasible, many analysts prefer matching due to the transparency of the results and the simplicity of confounding adjustment.
+If analyzing an observational study using matching methods, it would be natural to also use a matching-based method for sensitivity analysis, such as the ones described above.
+In summary, our proposed method and matching based sensitivity analysis approaches can be coupled with different main analyses in practice, and are complementary to each other.

 Most work~\cite{hill2011bayesian, athey2016recursive, kunzel2017meta, wager2017estimation, nie2017learning} directly study estimation of the CATE $\tau(x) = \mu_1(x) - \mu_0(x)$ assuming that all confounders are observed.
 More recently, \citet{kallus2018confounding} present an approach to learning personalized decision policy in the presence of unobserved confounding, and a contemporaneous work with this paper~\cite{kallus2019interval} derive bounds on the CATE; their methods are based on the marginal sensitivity model of \citet{zhao2017sensitivity}.